-She specialises in magnetic resonance imaging (MRI), looking at common and unusual forms of heart failure and other cardiac diseases.
-She works closely with multidisciplinary conference panels to review cases.
-These cases generally refer to angioplasty, cardiac transplantation and heart surgery.
+She specialises in magnetic resonance imaging (MRI) of the heart and blood vessels, looking at common and unusual forms of heart failure and other cardiac diseases.
+She works closely with multidisciplinary conference panels to review patients who may need angioplasty, heart surgery and cardiac transplantation.

 - coronary artery disease and its effects on the myocardium